-Avoid Your Credit Card Penalty Rate, It May Last Forever
+Credit Card Penalty APRs: Why They Could Last Forever

 Federal law allows credit card issuers to impose a penalty interest rate if you become more than 60 days delinquent on your credit card payment.
 As the name suggests, it's a sort of punishment for your missed credit card payments.
 You lose the interest rate you’re currently enjoying, even if it's a promotional rate, and your finance charges will be calculated under the much higher penalty rate for at least six months.

-Read your credit card terms (found at your credit card issuer’s website, available upon request, or in the Federal database of credit card agreements) to learn your penalty rate and whether your card issuer leaves it in effect for new purchases.
-The section labeled "Your penalty rate and when it applies" will specify if it applies whether your penalty rate can be applied indefinitely.
+Read your credit card terms (found at your credit card issuer’s website, available upon request, or in the federal database of credit card agreements) to learn your penalty APR and whether your card issuer leaves it in effect for new purchases.
+Look for a section labeled something like "Your penalty rate and when it applies."

-Make sure you understand what triggers the penalty rate, e.g. paying late, having a payment returned, going over your credit limit or all of the above.
-If you have multiple credit cards or loans with a single lender, defaulting on one of those accounts can trigger the penalty rate on your other account.
-Note that credit card issuers are no longer allowed to raise your rate based on your actions with accounts with other creditors and lenders (this practice was known as universal default).
+Make sure you understand what triggers the penalty rate, whether it's paying late, having a payment returned, going over your credit limit, or all of the above.
+If you have multiple credit cards or loans with a single lender, defaulting on one of those accounts might trigger the penalty rate on your other account.
+Note, however, that credit card issuers are no longer allowed to raise your APR based on your actions with accounts with other creditors and lenders (this practice was known as universal default).

-If you trigger the penalty rate on a credit card that leaves it in effect indefinitely, realize that all your new purchases will be charged interest at the higher APR, even after the penalty rate expires for your previous balance.
-Your new charges will have much higher finances charges and will be more expensive to pay off.
-This also means you'll be carrying balances with different interest rates and your payments are subject to payment allocation rules.
-Minimum payments will go toward the balance with the lower interest rate.
-Only payments above the minimum will reduce the higher rate balance.
+If you trigger the penalty rate on a credit card APR that leaves it in effect indefinitely, realize that all your new purchases will be charged interest at the higher APR, even after the penalty rate expires for your previous balance.
+This means your new charges will have much higher finance charges and will be more expensive to pay off.